DevExpress-Examples/devextreme-date-box-parse-short-year-format/README.md

 <!-- default badges end -->
 # DateBox for DevExtreme - How to parse and update short year input

-The DateBox component interprets one- and two-digit year inputs (for example, "15") as 1915 instead of 2015.
+The DateBox component interprets one- and two-digit year inputs (for example, "15") as 1915.
 This example shows how to customize this functionality and display 2000s dates instead in DateBox - standalone and in DataGrid.

 ![DateBox - standalone and in DataGrid - with parsed short dates](/date-box-parse-short-year-format.gif)